HumanCellAtlas/data-store/CONTRIBUTING.md

 - All Pull Request comments must be addressed, even after merge.

-- All code must be review by at least 1 other team member.
+- All code must be reviewed by at least 1 other team member.

 - All Pull Request relating to an issue must include "connected to
   #123", where #123 is the issue number.